“I believe the Judiciary has

 as a Special Adviser or as a Public Servant his much professed populist appeals

 or radicalism on campus?
-In most cases, it is either they are perpetuating the
+In most cases, it is they are either perpetuating the

 vicissitude and ethnic agenda of their captor or assisting him in defining and